 Section 3.
 Applications.
 Applicants for membership shall submit their application on forms prescribed by the Membership Committee accompanied by the application fee and dues for one (1) year.
 The application fee shall not be refundable but the dues shall be refunded if the application is not accepted.

 Section 4.
 Publication.
 Names of applicants for membership shall be published in an official publication of the Association at least once prior to consideration by the Membership Committee.
-Such publication shall be mailed at least thirty (30) days prior to consideration of such applicants by the Membership Committee, it being intended that the Membership of the Association have time to comment on any applicant.
+Such information shall be published at least thirty (30) days prior to consideration of such applicants by the Membership Committee, it being intended that the Membership of the Association have time to comment on any applicant.

 Section 7.
 Resignation.
 No Member shall be permitted to resign from the Association nor shall a Member be dropped for non-payment of dues, if charges against the Member are pending under Article VI.
 If the Board establishes procedures for the determination of complaints against Members, no Member shall be permitted to resign or be dropped for nonpayment of dues while such complaint is unresolved, unless otherwise specifically ordered by the Board.

 Section 8.
-Any individual person, upon acceptance to membership, shall register with the Association all corporations, partnerships, or other philatelic entities in which he holds a financial or stock interest of substantial nature or in which he holds a position as officer, director or employee and shall take full responsibility for the obligation of the said entity to meet the same standards of dealing imposed upon him individually by the Association and can be disciplined pursuant to the Article VI I of the By Laws for the action of such entity.
+Any individual person, upon acceptance to membership, and any changes thereafter, shall register with the Association all philatelic corporations, partnerships, or other entities in which he holds a financial or stock interest of substantial nature or in which he holds a position as officer, director or employee and shall take full responsibility for the obligation of the said entity to meet the same standards of dealing imposed upon him individually by the Association and can be disciplined pursuant to the Article VI I of the Bylaws for the action of such entity.

 Section 9.
 Reinstatement.
 An individual who has resigned from the organization or whose membership has been terminated for non-payment of dues may apply to the Board of Directors for reinstatement if: